 He says, “That’s my office there.
 Little buttons, big records!”

 He was a real slick guy.
 Real good lookin guy.
 Very slick.
 Had a nice way about him.
-I can picture him like he’s sittin right here man.
+I can picture him like he’s sittin right here, man.
 Bout 5′ 11″, thin, always dressed with a tie.
 Real sharp.
 He and Hymie Weiss (Old Town Records) were very close.
 Course Hymie used to play with Mona., she used to come and cry to Hymie all the time.
 “Hymie.
-That son of a bitch George is with another girl I know it..” and Hymie used to try to keep them together.
+That son of a bitch George is with another girl I know it..”
+George would be in another room with some broad, and Hymie used to try to keep them together.
 Hymie Weiss he was quite a guy.
 You hadda be around him.”

 From 1946 to 2014, Henry Stone ruled the Florida music industry with an iron fist, a brick of cash, and a warehouse full of vinyl.
 HSM is the last of over one hundred record labels he personally founded.
 This record label includes works from every decade in his sixty-five year career right up until today.
 Licensing available for film, samples, advertising, movies, video games, and more.
 Family owned and operated.